The master and the maestro

-I do.
 I often listen to music badly – as a barrier to cut out other sounds.
 If I'm working on an opera, obviously, I listen to parts of it for the work.
 But an aria can last three minutes and the drawings will take a day.
 If I'm just drawing, I'm more likely to be listening to Tom Waits or Haydn.

 Tinkly-piano Tom Waits or clanging-dustbin-lids Tom Waits?